Azure/azure-powershell/src/Security/Security/help/Set-AzSecurityPricing.md

 ## SYNOPSIS

-Sets the pricing data for the Azure Defender plans enabled in Azure Security Center for a subscription.
+Enables or disables Azure Defender plans for a subscription in Azure Security Center.

 ## SYNTAX